alden-jpanji/ai-intro/README.md

 # ai-intro
-a repository for introductory notes
+A repository for introductory notes

+# Introduction to machine learning